-First, you will see a map and a bunch of cards with traffic sources, most popular events, the number of users in the last 30 minutes.
+First, you will see a map and a bunch of cards with traffic sources, the most popular events, the number of users in the last 30 minutes.
 You can also take a look at the snapshot of an individual user.
 You can do that by clicking the View user snapshot button in the top right corner.

-Then, you will see a stream of all events of that particular user, you can click on them (just like in the DebugView) to see things on a more granular level.
+Then, you will see a stream of all events of that particular user.
+You can click on them (just like in the DebugView) to see things on a more granular level.
 If you wish to look at another user/visitor, you can click the button here:

 To exit the snapshot, simply press the Exit snapshot button in the top right corner.

-What’s important here is that you must see some data in real time.
-If you expect to have some traffic but you see 0 users in real-time reports, something is misconfigured.
+What’s important here is that you must see some data in real-time.
+If you expect to have some traffic, but you see 0 users in real-time reports, something is misconfigured.

 #4.
 Browser developer tools